MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table.md

 * Sign in to the [Azure Data Explorer Web UI](https://dataexplorer.azure.com/) and [add a connection to your cluster](web-query-data.md#add-clusters).

 > [!NOTE]
-> To enable access between a cluster and a storage account in different subnets of the same VNET, see [Create a Private Endpoint in your Azure Data Explorer cluster in your virtual network](vnet-create-private-endpoint.md).
+> To enable access between a cluster and a storage account without public access (restricted to private endpoint/service endpoint) in different subnets of the same VNET, see [Create a Private Endpoint in your Azure Data Explorer cluster in your virtual network](vnet-create-private-endpoint.md).

 ## Create a table